 Imagine your skin being a fortress, not just a single, solid wall, but a dynamic and selectively permeable barrier that protects everything inside.
 Now, zoom in on this fortress wall, and you’ll find that it’s primarily built of tiny building blocks called phospholipids.
 These amazing molecules don't just sit there passively; they are meticulously arranged to create the very structure that defines and protects each of your cells.

 Have you ever wondered how oil and water interact?
-They typically don’t mix, right?
-This simple observation is key to understanding the clever design of the plasma membrane.
-Phospholipids, with their dual nature of being both water-loving and water-fearing, arrange themselves in a way that exploits this property, creating a barrier that can both isolate the cell from its environment and facilitate essential interactions.
+And they typically don’t mix, right?
+Even so, this simple observation is key to understanding the clever design of the plasma membrane.
+Phospholipids, with their dual nature of being both water-loving and water-fearing, arrange themselves in a way that exploits this property, creating a barrier that can both isolate the cell from its environment and support essential interactions.
 This unique arrangement is the foundation of cell life and function.

 Main Subheading: The Phospholipid Bilayer: A Foundation of Cellular Life